stevenbalch/myFIM/README.md

 - crypt `apt install mcrypt`

 ## Usage:
-*Edit myFIM.conf for customization and also make sure all file permissions are setup correctly*
+*Edit myFIM.conf for customization and also make sure all file permissions are setup correctly.*

 *Run the firstime.tcl script to collect a baseline of selected files to monitor.*